allen-cell-animated/agave/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE=D:\vcpkg\scripts\buildsystems\vcpkg.cmake -G "Visual Studio 17 2022" -A x64 -DVCPKG_TARGET_TRIPLET=x64-windows ..
 cmake --build .
 ```
+You may need to adjust the vcpkg path depending on your configuration.

+If you encounter issues during your build, check that all of your dependencies are installed and try again.
+You can also build to the INSTALL target with Visual Studio by opening the project solution (`agave.sln`).

-For MAC OS: (using homebrew)
+### For MAC OS: (using homebrew)

+In your favorite Python virtual environment:
 ```
-# Install Qt.
-In your favorite Python virtual environment:
 pip install aqtinstall
 aqt install-qt --outputdir ~/Qt mac desktop 6.5.1 -m qtwebsockets qtimageformats export Qt6_DIR=~/Qt/6.5.1/macos